engineyard/ey-docs/pages/cloud-updates-december-2011.md

 The updates described are either important (where you need to take action) or of interest (you might want to know about these changes but you don't need to do anything).

+<a href=#update9><h2 id="update9">Minor: engineyard gem update</h2></a>

+December 13th, 2011

+Version 1.4.14 of the engineyard gem includes the following enhancements:

+* Deploy logs now show more information for failing deploys.
+* Show the user name of the person who triggers a deploy as deployed_by in deploy hooks.
+* Minor fix for checking the status of applications that have not yet been deployed.

 <a href=#update8><h2 id="update8">Fix: An issue with New Relic Server Monitoring</h2></a>

 December 8th, 2011